bigin/ItemManager_2.0/README.md

 **2.3.5**

-BUGFIX: Chunk field bug fixed
+BUGFIX: Chunk field bug is fixed
-NEW: findItem function -Allows to search for items without knowing the category
+NEW: findItem function -Allows search for items without knowing the category

 **2.3.4**